junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 16393

-> in subsection (e) (as so redesignated), by striking “for activities under this section” and inserting “for activities under subsection (b)” and inserting at the end “and for activities under subsection (c) $25,000,000 for each of fiscal years 2022 through 2026”.
+> in subsection (e) (as so redesignated), by striking “for activities under this section” and inserting “for activities under subsection (b)” and inserting before the period at the end “and for activities under subsection (c) $25,000,000 for each of fiscal years 2022 through 2026”.

 | | |
 |---|---|